I. Purpose

 - enforcement is privatized

-Corporate power is not independent.
+Corporate power is delegated rather than independent.

 Threat models that ignore this layer are incomplete.